vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \* read: ◦ ād

-. hyam

-. , instead of ◦ ādyam
+. hyaṁ, instead of ◦ ādyaṁ.

-. .

 I consider the interpretation that takes the locative mūrtau  as depending on ◦ saṁskr̥ tena,